mmatschiner/tutorials/analysis_of_introgression_with_chromosome_length_alignments/README.md

 <a name="q1"></a>

 * **Question 1:** The filtering of alignment blocks based on the proportion of missing data should have removed about 200 alignment files from directory `alignment_blocks`.
 In my analysis, there were 672 alignment files before filtering and 477 files remained after removing those that had more than 90% missing data.

+<a name="q2"></a>

+* **Question 2:** Almost all BEAST2 analyses should reach rather high ESS values for the posterior probability, usually between 300 and 1,000.
+This is one indication that the MCMC chains of these analyses have reached stationarity, but it does not tell us if all model parameters have similarly high ESS values.

+<a name="q3"></a>

+* **Question 3:** With the command that we used, `summary()`, displays two tables.
+The first of these contains the mean and standard deviation for the estimates of all model parameters, and the second table shows the 2.5%, 25%, 50% (the median), 75%, and 97.5% quantiles.
+The mutation-rate parameter is named "mutationRate.s.NC_031969_02066951_02116950" and its mean estimate should be around 7.5e-04 (7.547e-04 in my analysis).

+<a name="q4"></a>

+* **Question 4:** Given that all ESS values are above 600, the MCMC chain of this analysis appears to have reached a high degree of stationarity.
+Nevertheless, for a more thorough investigation at least on replicate analysis of the same XML file should be performed to test if multiple chains also converge to the same posterior distribution.

+<a name="q5"></a>

+* **Question 5:** After removing alignment blocks with low ESS values, about 130 blocks should be left in directory `alignment_blocks_filtered` (131 in my analysis).

+<a name="q6"></a>

+* **Question 6:** Good question!
+The difference between Bayesian posterior probabilities and Bootstrap support values could on the one hand indicate that the HKY model used for BEAST2 analyses is too constrained and that summary trees would be less strongly supported if we had used a more flexible substitution model instead.
+Alternatively, this difference could be due to the different ways in which Bayesian posterior probabilities and Boostrap support values are calculated.
+Recall that bootstrapping is based on randomly drawing (with replacement) alignment sites from the original alignment to fill a new alignment, followed by phylogenetic analysis with this new alignment.
+With the large proportion of missing data in all alignment blocks (up to 80%), this means that many of the alignments generated by bootstrapping have an even higher proportion of missing data.
+As a result, many of the 100 bootstrap phylogenies used to assess node support will have a weaker phylogenetic signal, which could reduce the inferred node support.
+In contrast, sites that are completely missing are simply ignored in analyses with BEAST2.

+<a name="q7"></a>

+* **Question 7:** The age estimate for the divergence of the two *Neolamprologus cancellatus* sequences ("LJC9_A" and "LJC9_B") is over 2 Ma (2.23 Ma in my analysis).
+This is remarkable given that the two sequences were sampled from one and the same individual fish ("LJC9").

+<a name="q8"></a>

+* **Question 8:** This third species is *Altolamprologus fasciatus* ("altfas"): The mean divergence time between *Telmatochromis vittatus* ("telvit"; species "C") and *Altolamprologus fasciatus* ("altfas", species "B") is 4.46 Ma, whereas the mean divergence times between *Neolamprologus cancellatus* ("neocan"; species "A") and both of these species are 3.005 Ma and 2.6 Ma, respectively.
+Thus, the second-oldest mean divergence time in this trio (3.005 Ma) is 1.455 million years younger than the oldest divergence time (4.46 Ma).
+This confirms the results obtained in tutorial [Analysis of Introgression with SNP Data](../analysis_of_introgression_with_snp_data/README.md) according to which *Neolamprologus cancellatus* is formed by hybridization between *Altolamprologus fasciatus* and *Telmatochromis vittatus*.

+<a name="q9"></a>

+* **Question 9:** The topology frequencies for the three species *Neolamprologus brichardi* ("neobri"), *Neolamprologus olivaceous* ("neooli"), and *Neolamprologus pulcher* ("neopul") are in fact very asymmetric according to the output of the script `get_topologies.py` shown below:

+		(neobri,(neooli,neopul)): 61.2825
+		(neooli,(neobri,neopul)): 58.9650
+		(neopul,(neobri,neooli)): 10.7525

+	This shows that about 60 of the 131 alignment blocks (the numbers are weighed to account phylogenetic uncertainty) support a sister-group relationship between *Neolamprologus olivaceous* ("neooli") and *Neolamprologus pulcher* ("neopul"), and about the same number also supports a sister group relationship between *Neolamprologus brichardi* ("neobri") and *Neolamprologus pulcher* ("neopul").
+In contrast, only about ten alignment blocks support a sister-group relationship between *Neolamprologus brichardi* ("neobri") and *Neolamprologus olivaceous* ("neooli").
+Given that with incomplete lineage sorting alone, the topology of the true species tree would be expected to be most frequent while the other two topologies should have similar frequencies, the pattern observed here can not be explained with incomplete lineage sorting.
+Therefore, this pattern supports introgression between *Neolamprologus brichardi* ("neobri") and *Neolamprologus pulcher* ("neopul"), corroborating the results based on mean divergence times.

+<a name="q10"></a>

+* **Question 10:** You might have found further examples of asymmetry in topology frequencies.
+One such example is the species trio *Neolamprologus savoryi* ("neosav"), *Neolamprologus helianthus* ("neohel"), and *Neolamprologus gracilis* ("neogra"), the topology frequencies of which are shown below:

+		(neosav,(neogra,neohel)): 65.4775
+		(neogra,(neohel,neosav)): 48.8475
+		(neohel,(neogra,neosav)): 16.6750

+<a name="q11"></a>

+* **Question 11:** Unfortunately, the mean lengths of c-genes and single-topology tracts are extremely short: between 13 and 26 bp.
+Consequently, the probability that a 50 kb alignment contains just one c-gene or single-topology tract is 0.
+Instead, alignments of this length contain on average around 3680 c-genes and about 1850 single-topology tracts.
+This means that if our assumptions for the species tree, the recombination rate, and the population size were correct, all the phylogenies inferred for block alignments in fact averaged over a large number of different topologies.